deepgram/content/articles/en/community/deepgram-server-locations-eu-latency-1314029378471989249.md

 # Deepgram Server Locations and Latency Considerations for EU Users

 Deepgram's robust suite of APIs supports transcriptions, live transcription, and text-to-speech services, which are accessed globally.
-For users or servers based in Europe leveraging live streaming APIs, understanding server locations can be crucial to optimizing performance, specifically concerning latency.
+For users or servers based in Europe leveraging live streaming APIs, understanding server locations is crucial to optimizing performance, specifically concerning latency.

-### Deepgram Data Center Locations
+## Deepgram Data Center Locations

-Currently, Deepgram operates its data centers within the United States, providing coverage from two primary locations:
+Deepgram operates data centers in multiple regions to provide optimal performance:

-- **West US Region**
+- **US East**
-- **East US Region**
+- **US West**

 Our exact physical data center locations are generally not disclosed, but this information can help users estimate potential latency based on their geographic location and connectivity.